 Since 2013, UPSC (Union Public Service Commission) has reduced the number of optional subjects for the theory part (Mains) of the IAS exam process to one.
 Prior to 2013, candidates had to choose two optional subjects.
-This change along with more stress on GS has meant that on the one hand, overall weightage of optional subject has decreased vis-a-vis GS while the choice of optional remains a crucial factor in the overall success.
+This change, along with more stress on GS has meant that on the one hand, overall weightage of the optional subject has decreased vis-a-vis GS while the choice of optional remains a crucial factor in the overall success.

 To answer this question, one must understand the UPSC exam pattern.
 The IAS exam comprises three stages, namely Prelims, Mains and Interview.
 Out of which, marks in Mains and Interview form the basis of Final Merit List.

 To be a part of the final list of recommended candidates, usually close to 50% marks are needed in total (Mains + Interview).
-The GS part in Mains is diverse and comprehensive so it becomes essential from the exam point of view to identify key areas which can fetch more marks with reasonable effort.
+The GS part in Mains is diverse and comprehensive, so it becomes essential from the exam point of view to identify key areas which can fetch more marks with reasonable effort.

 Broadly speaking, there are three focus areas for candidates who wish to score high marks without getting bogged down by the vast UPSC syllabus.